 Parameter Description Enable/Disable Allows you to enable or disable the node.
 When disabled, a node has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side and Top views.
 Colour Swatch Sets the colour of the layer in the Timeline view and of the node in the Node view.
-Name Allows you to enter a name for the node.
+Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Threshold Controls how much of the dark value to clamp off.
 A high value will keep only the bright areas of your image.
 Original Image With a threshold of 50% Soften Colours Brings back the entire spectrum of luminance in areas defined by the threshold to avoid having only bright values.
-Original Image With a threshold of 50% and softened colours Gamma Correction Multiplies the gamma value to make the area brighter or darker.
-A value of 1 keeps the gamma the same as the original image.
-You can use the gamma modification on the whole image if
+Original Image With a threshold of 50% and softened colours Gamma Multiplies the gamma value to make the area brighter or darker.
+A value of 1 keeps the gamma

-Parameter Description you use a threshold of 0 for example.
-Original Image With a Gamma Correction With a Gamma Correction of 0.5 of 1.5 Output Greyscale Matte Allows you output an image in levels of grey.
+Parameter Description Correction the same as the original image.
+You can use the gamma modification on the whole image if you use a threshold of 0 for example.
+Original Image With a Gamma Correction of 0.5 of 1.5 Output Greyscale Matte Allows you output an image in levels of grey.
 This can be used in combination with a Blending or Cutter node, or other effects that use greyscale mattes.
 Invert Matte Inverts the matte used to generate the effect.
 By default, the effect is applied to the opaque areas of the matte drawing.
 When this option is enabled, the effect is applied to the transparent areas of the matte instead.